plarkin13/stock_prediction_sentiment/README.md

 YES!
 The models incorporating tokenized text (55.13%) and only sentiment (77.01%) beat that 50% bar.
 But the best models in prediction did not incorporate the news.
 The bar of 50% appears to be low after identifying ways to identify pricing trends using purely data from previous days.
 One possible theory for the model to not perform as well with sentiment of text is that it created more noise than aid.
 The correlating factors between sentiment of news and price direction were not particularly strong.

 Hyrum to discuss regression conclusions
+**Best Regression Model using Sentiment Analysis** Random Forest Regressor - 0.105MAE<br>
+This Regression analysis was a stepping stone to determine vaibility of concept and to stand as a baseline for further effort.
+With a 10.5% mean average error, it more than exeeded expectations and further analysis is warranted.

 **Best Models WITHOUT using news data**
 Random Forest Classifier - 80% Accurate